elehcimd/pynb/README.md

 Lines whose content is either `'''` or `''''''` have a special meaning: Markdown text is delimited by `'''` and `''''''` serves as cell separator.
 Markdown text delimiters serve also as cell separators.
 An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

-The default name for the notebook function is `cells`.
 A Python module can contain several Python functions defining multiple noetbooks.
 You can find some examples in the [notebooks](https://github.com/minodes/nbpymd/tree/master/notebooks) directory.

 ### The `nbapp` command line tool